 Anyone who lies habitually is on a self-made life raft that deflates very quickly until another lie is told.

 Living one life is tough enough but when you lie, you have to keep up with multiple lives/identities.
-These identities are birthed by your shame, anger, fear of rejection, fear of judgment, and pain.
-The funny thing is, I lied to keep people around when all it did was turn off the right people, trigger my abandonment issues, and attract toxic people who exploited the very insecurities that required me to lie on the compulsive level that I was.
+These identities are birthed by your shame, anger, fear of rejection, fear of judgment, insecurities, and pain.
+The funny thing is, I lied to keep people around when all it did was turn off the right people, trigger my abandonment issues, and in turn, attract toxic people who exploited the very insecurities that required me to lie on the compulsive level that I was.